AlekseyUstsinau/devops-ai-edu/docs/demo-2/README.md

 OUTPUT: Show only added/changed blocks.
 ```

+## Bestpractices

 ## Cost Optimization / Resource Efficiency

 You already have a working environment and CI/CD pipeline.
 Now, your goal is to:
    Analyze the deployed infrastructure for cost inefficiencies.
    Implement Terraform and pipeline optimizations suggested by LLM.
    Validate that the updated configuration uses fewer resources or is more cost-effective.

 ```
 ROLE: FinOps & Resource Efficiency Reviewer.